Direct Estimation of Appearance Models for Segmentation: Appearance Estimation

+To handle the sign ambiguity in Equation (\ref{eq:u}) we consider both choices to estimate $\theta_0$ and $\theta_1$.
+We then compare $\beta$ defined by the estimated appearance models and Equation (\ref{eq:beta}) to $\hat{\beta}$ using the Bhattacharyya distance.
+We select the choice of sign in Equation (\ref{eq:u}) leading to the smaller Bhattacharyya distance.

-The above equation along with Equation (\ref{eq:alpha}) and $\hat{\alpha}$ allow us to estimate $\theta_0$ and $\theta_1$.
-Notice that we can use simple power iteration methods to compute this estimate.
-The algorithm complexity depends only on $|L|$, which is usually much lower that the number of pixels in the image.
+Notice that we can use simple power iteration methods to compute $v$ and $\lambda$.
+The algorithm complexity depends on $|L|$, which is usually much smaller that the number of pixels in the image.
+The rate of convergence of power iteration depends on the spectral gap, which is proportional to $w_0 w_1 - \epsilon$.

-We note that as in the algebraic method described in the previous section, the spectral method also requires that $w_0w_1 \geq \epsilon_r$.
-As discussed above and demonstrated in Section \ref{sec:w0w1e} this constraint is satisfied in practice as long as $r$ is not too large.

-\subsection{Estimating $w_0$, $w_1$ and $\epsilon_r$}
+\subsection{Estimating $w_0$, $w_1$ and $\epsilon$}

+The methods described above assume $w_0$, $w_1$ and $\epsilon$ are known.
+We have experimented with two different approaches for estimating the appearance models when $w_0$, $w_1$ and $\epsilon$ are unknown.
+The first approach simply selects a typical, or average, value for each of the unknown parameters.
+The second approach involves an explicit search over a discretized set of choices for the unknown parameters.